Skip to main content

 1. Discuss your proposed experiment and animal holding requirements with the IMBL Scientist before submitting your beamtime proposal.

-2. When applying for beamtime, ensure that the check-box entitled “Will this proposal involve holding or usage of live animals on the Imaging and medical beamline at the Australian Synchrotron?” is checked.
+2. When applying for beamtime, ensure that the check-box entitled “Will this proposal involve holding or usage of live animals on the Imaging and medical beamline at the Australian Synchrotron?” is selected.

 • Submit your home institute AEC application to [email protected], including the following information:

-• the approved version of your Australian institute AEC application;
+• the approved version of your approved home institute AEC application;

 • any approved minor amendments that are relevant to the proposed experiments at the synchrotron; and

-• evidence of approval of the original application and minor amendments.
+• evidence of home institute approval of the original application and minor amendments.

-• Post submission the AS AEC secretariat will seek a Delegation of Responsibility to Monitor from the home institute to the Australian Synchrotron.
+• Post submission the AS AEC secretariat will seek a relevant inter-committee agreement between the two organisations.

 • Please note that all beamtime proposals must be submitted to the AS AEC secretariat for approval, even when the work to be performed will be covered under an existing AS AEC approval.
 That is, the proposal number must be explicitly cited against an AS AEC approval number.